Magnetic resonance imaging

 Moderate quality evidence found regions of structural and functional overlap in drug-free patients compared to controls.
 There was decreased grey matter volume and decreased functional activity in the left medial posterior cingulate/paracingulate gyrus, right temporal pole/superior temporal gyrus, left fusiform gyrus, left inferior parietal gyrus, and left caudate nucleus.
 There was decreased grey matter volume and increased functional activity in the left superior temporal gyrus, right superior temporal gyrus, left fusiform gyrus, and right lingual gyrus.
 There was increased grey matter volume and decreased functional activity in the left cerebellum, right gyrus rectus, and right inferior parietal gyrus.
 There was increased grey matter volume and increased functional activity in the left insula and left cerebellum (lobule IX).

-Compared to people with bipolar disorder, moderate to high quality evidence found small reductions in the left amygdala, left insula, bilateral hippocampal regions in people with schizophrenia.
+Compared to people with bipolar disorder, moderate to high quality evidence found small reductions in the amygdala, left insula, bilateral hippocampal regions in people with schizophrenia.
 There was a distinct region of the pregenual cingulate cortex (anterior Brodmann area 24) where grey matter reduction was detected in bipolar disorder and not schizophrenia.
 Compared to people with an autism spectrum disorder, moderate to low quality evidence found overlapping grey matter volume decreases in the right posterior cingulate cortex, right parahippocampus, and right putamen, and to a lesser extent the right insula and left thalamus.

 Moderate quality evidence found people at high genetic risk for schizophrenia showed reduced hippocampus, anterior cingulate, left basal ganglia/claustrum, left thalamus/putamen, right superior frontal gyrus, left insula, left inferior temporal gyrus, and right inferior network, as well as increased left medial frontal gyrus and third ventricle volume compared to controls.
 People at high clinical risk for schizophrenia showed decreases in the parahippocampus, hippocampus, right anterior cingulate, insula, right middle/superior temporal gyrus, right inferior frontal gyrus, and right frontal gyrus compared to controls.
 People at high clinical risk showed decreases in the bilateral anterior cingulate compared to people at high genetic risk, and people at high genetic risk showed decreases in the left parahippocampus, insula, and right superior temporal gyrus compared to people at high clinical risk.
-Moderate to low quality evidence found high risk individuals who transitioned to psychosis had reduced grey matter in the insula, cingulate cortex, superior temporal gyrus, prefrontal cortex, and cerebellum compared to high risk individuals who did not transition to psychosis.
+Moderate to low quality evidence found high risk individuals who transitioned to psychosis had greater pituitary volumes compared to controls and reduced grey matter in the insula, cingulate cortex, superior temporal gyrus, prefrontal cortex, and cerebellum compared to high risk individuals who did not transition to psychosis.

 Green - Topic summary is available.